 The short answer: yes.
 If you’re unfamiliar with the legal process, you’ll have a hard time winning the maximum compensation.
 You might not understand specific state laws or the deadlines you have to follow.
-An experienced North Carolina hit and run accident lawyer will handle each step from beginning to end so you can focus on recovering from your injuries.
+An experienced North and South Carolina personal injury lawyer will handle each step from beginning to end so you can focus on recovering from your injuries.

-At DeMayo Law Offices, we don’t charge upfront fees or costs to represent accident victims.
+At DeMayo Law Offices, Your North Carolina Law Firm™, we don’t charge upfront fees or costs to represent accident victims.
 We won’t take any legal fees unless we’re able to collect financial compensation.
 If we lose your case, you won’t have to pay us anything.
 Furthermore, we provide an initial consultation for free.
-There’s no risk in meeting with us to discuss the details of your hit and run accident.
+There’s no risk in meeting with us to discuss the details of your hit-and-run accident.

 When you hire us, we’ll file an insurance claim on your behalf and perform a complete investigation into the car crash.
 We have the resources to locate relevant evidence, such as:

 We don’t let insurance companies intimidate us.
-When it’s time to negotiate a settlement, we’ll use aggressive tactics to ensure you receive an amount you deserve.
+When it’s time to negotiate a settlement, we’ll use aggressive tactics to ensure you receive the amount you deserve.
 If the insurance company refuses to settle for a fair number, we’ll move forward with a lawsuit.
-Our team never backs down from a fight and works hard to seek justice for our clients.
+Our personal injury attorneys never back down from a fight and work hard to seek justice for our clients.